 - 1.75 cups water

 - 7 to 8 tablespoon jaggery or as required - adjust as per your taste

-- rock salt or black salt or regular salt as required
+- rock salt (edible and food grade) or black salt or regular salt as required

 - 1 teaspoon oil

 - 2 cups coriander leaves

 - 1 or 1.5 teaspoon anardana (dry pomegranate seeds) or ½ to 1 teaspoon amchur powder (dry mango powder)